Home → Response to COVID-19 → Pandemic Management Orders

 PMO-SJC-9 Emergency Order and Notice from the Maine Supreme Judicial Court Concerning Access to State Courthouses

-Effective immediately and continuing until April 2, 2021, all persons entering Maine's state courthouses will be required to respond to the COVID-19 exposure screening questions, and submit to a temperature screening.
+This order requires that all persons entering Maine's state courthouses will be required to respond to the COVID-19 exposure screening questions, and submit to a temperature screening.
 All members of the public and all attorneys will be required to enter all courthouses through the public entrances.
+The most recent revision extends the order's effective date until April 30, 2021.

 PMO-DC-1: Pandemic Management Order from the District Court to Extend the Guardian ad Litem Continuing Professional Education Reporting Deadline (July 1, 2020)